hwangjason96/LLMSpeaker/README.md

 Speaker code for Raspberry Pi.

 1. Get LLM to run Locally on Raspberry Pi.
 1a) Install a local llm that could run on the pi.
-1b) Investigate if the llm model could reach hardware aspects of raspberry pi and make specific changes.
+(Done) 1b) Investigate if the llm model could reach hardware aspects of raspberry pi and make specific changes.
+(Done)

 2. Get voice activation to run on Raspberry Pi.
 2a) purchase an audio unit, or an amplifier that could allow for a mic and speaker input/output.